Arcus cloud: Shelf cloud

-A shelf cloud is a low, horizontal, wedge-shaped arcus cloud.
-A shelf cloud is attached to the base of the parent cloud, which is usually a thunderstorm cumulonimbus, but could form on any type of convective clouds.
-Rising cloud motion can often be seen in the leading (outer) part of the shelf cloud, while the underside can often appear as turbulent and wind-torn.
+A shelf cloud is a low, horizontal, wedge-shaped arcus cloud attached to the base of the parent cloud, which is usually a thunderstorm cumulonimbus, but could form on any type of convective clouds.
+Rising air motion can often be seen in the leading (outer) part of the shelf cloud, while the underside can often appear as turbulent and wind-torn.
 Cool, sinking air from a storm cloud's downdraft spreads out across the land surface, with the leading edge called a gust front.
 This outflow cuts under warm air being drawn into the storm's updraft.
 As the lower and cooler air lifts the warm moist air, its water condenses, creating a cloud which often rolls with the different winds above and below (wind shear).

 People seeing a shelf cloud may believe they have seen a wall cloud.
 This is likely to be a mistake, since an approaching shelf cloud appears to form a wall made of cloud.
 Shelf clouds usually appear on the leading edge of a storm, while wall clouds are usually at the rear of the storm.

 A sharp, strong gust front will cause the lowest part of the leading edge of a shelf cloud to be ragged and lined with rising fractus clouds.
 In a severe case there will be vortices along the edge, with twisting masses of scud that may reach to the ground or be accompanied by rising dust.
 A very low shelf cloud accompanied by these signs is the best indicator that a potentially violent wind squall is approaching.
 An extreme example of this phenomenon looks almost like a tornado and is known as a gustnado.